jbexta/AgentPilot/README.md

 A group of the most similar actions are then fed to the action decision method.
 A single action can be detected and executed on its own without using ReAct, if a request is complex enough then ReAct is used.
 If ReAct fails to find an action, then the request can be passed on to another Agent.

+### 💻 Code Interpreter

+Open-Interpreter is integrated into AgentPilot, and can either be used standalone as a plugin or it can be used only when it needs to be, saving significant costs for a general use agent.

+By default, code automatically runs in 5 seconds and can be stopped, edited and re-run.

 ### 👸 Behaviour
 Agents support definition of character behaviour by using a context block, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
 In the future there will be support for offline TTS models.<br>